analogdevicesinc/msdk/USERGUIDE.md

 6. Run the command

-        :::bash
+        :::shell
-        brew install libusb-compat libftdi hidapi libusb
+        brew install make libusb-compat libftdi hidapi libusb

     (or, if you need to use the absolute path)

         :::shell
-        /usr/local/homebrew/bin/brew install libusb-compat libftdi hidapi libusb
+        /usr/local/homebrew/bin/brew make install libusb-compat libftdi hidapi libusb

 ### Maintenance

-An MSDK installation contains a `MaintenanceTool` executable program in the root directory.
+An MSDK installation contains a `MaintenanceTool` executable program in its root directory.
 Use the Maintenance Tool to retrieve updates, manage components, and uninstall the MSDK.

 ![Figure 11](res/Fig11.jpg)